-The ConocoPhillips SPIRIT of Conservation Program is a public-private partnership focused on two priority areas.
+The ConocoPhillips SPIRIT of Conservation and Innovation Program is a public-private partnership focused on two priority areas.
 The conservation of critical habitats as well as the development and adoption of innovative conservation approaches that address water and biodiversity issues.

-The Conservation priority area is a continuation of the long-standing SPIRIT of Conservation Program.
+The Conservation priority area is a continuation of the long-standing SPIRIT of Conservation and Innovation Program.
 The objective of this priority area is to support projects focused on the restoration of ecosystems and habitats, particularly those focused on high-priority North American migratory species, in areas where ConocoPhillips has an operating presence.
 For more information on the types of past projects funded by this program, please see the SPIRIT Program Accomplishments report under the Program Information sidebar.

 The Conservation Innovation priority area supports projects focused on water and biodiversity issues.
 The objective of this priority area is to support projects focused on stimulating and leveraging the development and adoption of innovative conservation technologies and techniques in areas where ConocoPhillips has an operating presence.

 - Identifying and supporting innovative tools, technologies, and practices focused on water conservation, quality, recovery, and re-use.